-- Type: Recreation, Sightseeing
+- Recreation, Sightseeing Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

-After a weatherproofing and modernizing project in the 1990s, the Carriage Roads have been reopened to the public.
-The roads are great for those on bikes, horses and inline skates who want to explore some of Acadia's more rustic areas.
-And unlike most other trails in winter, every December the Carriage Roads are kept open to be repurposed as skiing and snowshoeing routes.
+The Carriage Roads are a 57-mile long network of paved paths created and funded by John D. Rockefeller Jr. from 1913 to 1940.
+Over the course of the 27-year project, Rockefeller hand-designed the paths to highlight the best scenery the park had to offer, circling around Jordan Pond, Eagle Lake and Mount Desert Island.
+After a weatherproofing and modernizing project in the 1990s, the Carriage Roads reopened to the public.
+The roads (which are off-limits to motor vehicles) are great for those on bikes, horses and inline skaters who want to explore some of Acadia's more rustic areas.
+And unlike most other trails, the Carriage Roads are kept open in the winter to be repurposed as skiing and snowshoeing routes.